 What I dislike about Arena PLM & QMS:

-- I’ve noticed multiple G2 users express frustration with Arena’s inability to remove items from the production environment, leading to a cluttered workspace over time.
+- I’ve noticed multiple G2 users express dissatisfaction with Arena’s inability to remove items from the production environment, leading to a cluttered workspace over time.

-- I’ve come across feedback where users mention that the import and multi-edit features are clunky and unintuitive, making large data management tasks more time-consuming.
+- I’ve come across feedback where G2 users mention that the import and multi-edit features can be unintuitive, making large data management tasks more time-consuming.

 What G2 users dislike about Arena PLM & QMS: